 Academia aside, sleep is the most critical component of a teen’s mental development.
-According to a study published in the Journal of Youth and Adolescence, each hour of lost sleep is linked with a 38% increased risk of feeling hopeless and sad.
+According to a study published in the Journal of Youth and Adolescence, each hour of lost sleep is linked with a 38 percent increased risk of feeling hopeless and sad.
 Teenagers who get only six hours per night are three times more likely to be clinically depressed than their well-rested peers.
 Startling, isn’t it?

 If you find bedtime to be a constant struggle, don’t worry, you’re not alone.
 There are a ton of parenting books specialising in getting kids to sleep.
-We also turned to parenting expert Mary Mountstephen for more expert advice:
+We also turned to parenting expert Mary Mountstephen for more expert advice.

-- Bedtimes need structure, routine and clear expectations.
+Bedtimes need structure, routine and clear expectations.
 This means developing routines that don’t involve you as a parent when your child has gone to bed.

-- The optimal bedtime for children aged 2 to 6 is between 7pm and 8pm, but we know that this can be difficult to fit in with family routines and lifestyles.
+The optimal bedtime for children aged 2 to 6 is between 7pm and 8pm, but we know that this can be difficult to fit in with family routines and lifestyles.
 As such, try to make the bedroom as conducive to sleep as possible.
 Make sure the room is cool (16-18 degrees), quiet and with low light.
 It also helps to ensure the bed has soft and light bed linen.

-- The bedroom is not a “naughty area”.
+The bedroom is not a “naughty area”.
 Never use the bedroom as a place to go when your child has behaved badly.
 This sends negative messages about the room.
 The bedroom needs to be a single-function place for young children; a place of very low stimulation that is safe and encourages sleep.

-- Wind down for about 40 minutes before going to bed and have a calm pre-sleep activity that is the same every night, such as reading a story together.
-This means a “real” storybook, not a screen!
+Wind down for about 40 minutes before going to bed and have a calm pre-sleep activity that is the same every night, such as reading a story together.
+This means a real storybook, not a screen!

-- Keep a sleep diary as this can help identify patterns.
+If you’re having trouble staying on track with your kid’s sleep, keep a sleep diary as this can help identify patterns.

 At the end of the day, ensuring your child gets a good night’s sleep is easier said than done, so don’t worry.
-Up to 30% of children experience a sleep problem at some point during their childhood!
+Up to 30 percent of children experience a sleep problem at some point during their childhood!
 A successful routine may take a few days, or even weeks, to master, but hang in there — having a happy sleeper will all be worth it!